TGM-HIT/typst-protocol/README.md

 # TGM HIT protocol template

-This is a port of the [LaTeX protocol template](https://github.com/TGM-HIT/latex-protocol/) available for students of the information technology department at the TGM technical secondary school in Vienna.
+This is a port of the [LaTeX protocol template](https://github.com/TGM-HIT/latex-protocol/) available for students of the information technology department at the TGM technical secondary school in Vienna!

 ## Getting Started